wmayner/pyphi/docs/examples/conventions.rst

 index to binary, and each bit gives the state of a node.
 The question is, which node?

-**Throughout PyPhi, we always choose the first convention—the first node's state varies the fastest.**
+**Throughout PyPhi, we always choose the first convention—the state of the first node (the one with the lowest index) varies the fastest.** So, the lowest-order bit—the one's place—gives the state of the lowest-index node.

-Since numbers are written with the least-significant digit on the right, the right-most digit varies the fastest.
-This means that according to our convention, **the right-most (least-significant) bit gives the state of the first node**.

 We call this convention the **LOLI convention**: Low Order bits correspond to Low Index nodes.
 The other convention, where the highest-index node varies the